 |Botswana & Mauritius||Jun – Mar||£3,720|

 |Simply Tanzania||Jun – Mar||£1,725|

-In terms of where the best place is to go on a safari honeymoon, Tanzania comes out at the top of the pile every time.
+In terms of where the best place is to go on a safari honeymoon, a romantic holiday to Tanzania comes out at the top of the pile every time.
 Not only does it offer one of the ultimate destinations for an amazing game experience, but the white powder beaches of Zanzibar are just a short hop away, giving honeymooners the best of both worlds.

 One of the reasons why Tanzania is the best place for a safari honeymoon is the obvious draw of the amazing Serengeti with its world-renowned game-viewing experience.

 In addition to the indisputable allure of the Serengeti, and Kilimanjaro for those with a desire for challenge and adventure, it is also very easy to link through to Zanzibar and incorporate the beach experience with your safari.